-- provide a first-floor height of 16 feet for at least a 30 foot depth that allows for future commercial occupancies. - 2.
-On sites allowed a density of 100 units per acre under Subsection 1, density may be increased up to 125 units per acre for affordable housing according to the provisions of LMC 18A.50.740 Inclusionary Density Bonus- Housing Incentives Program only if the affordable housing is part of a mixed use development. - 3.
+- 2. On sites allowed a density of 100 units per acre under Subsection 1, density may be increased up to 125 units per acre for affordable housing according to the provisions of LMC 18A.50.740 Inclusionary Density Bonus- Housing Incentives Program only if the affordable housing is part of a mixed use development. - 3.
 Density shall not exceed 80 units per acre for residential-only developments that are not added to or associated with existing commercial sites, or that do not provide a first-floor height that allows for future commercial occupancies.

-ANALYSIS OF REORGANIZED AMENDMENTS
+ANALYSIS OF PROPOSED AMENDMENTS